 - Family must live within the city limits of Portland. (portlandmaps.com)

-- Annual income for children’s family is up to 200% of Federal Poverty Level
+- Annual income for children’s family is up to 80% of the median income for Portland, Oregon; (Income Calculator)

 - Families must have applied for ERDC to determine CCI eligibility